Berlin

 • Contemporary design: oak parquet, polished concrete, Vitra and Muuto furniture

-• Booking score 9.6/10 on 400 reviews, recurring mention of cleanliness
+• Booking score 9.6/10 from 400 reviews, recurring mention of cleanliness

 • Room service available for breakfast and light meal trays